 1. Acknowledge Your Preparedness and Experience

-2. Focus on Process as You Climb
+2. Focus on the Process

-3. Accept All Possible Outcomes Before You Begin Climbing
+3. Accept All Possible Outcomes

-NOTE: This article contains excerpts from my book, Maximum Climbing: Mental Training for Peak Performance.
+For more, read Maximum Climbing: Mental Training for Peak Performance.

 Copyright © 2000–2023 Eric J. Hörst | All Rights Reserved.